-- 1. The Department requests that air carriers interested in providing Essential Air Service at Escanaba, Michigan, submit their proposals, with or without subsidy, no later than September 9, 2020.
-The proposals should be e-mailed to: michael.f.martin@dot.gov and EAS@dot.gov, with the title "Proposal to Provide EAS at Escanaba, Michigan";8 - 2.
-This docket will remain open until further Order of the Department; and - 3.
-The Department will serve this Order on the mayor of Escanaba, Michigan, the airport manager of Delta County Airport, the State of Michigan Department of Transportation, and the courtesy distribution list for requests for proposals for EAS communities.
+- 1. The Department requests that air carriers interested in providing Essential Air Service at Hattiesburg/Laurel and Meridian, Mississippi, submit their proposals, with or without subsidy, no later than August 5, 2020.
+The proposals should be e-mailed to: michael.f.martin@dot.gov and EAS@dot.gov, with the title "Proposal to Provide EAS at Hattiesburg/Laurel and Meridian, Mississippi";8 - 2.
+These dockets will remain open until further Order of the Department; and